hyperledger/firefly-fir/text/0016-token-contracts.md

 Should there be a way to trigger FireFly to call `/checkinterface` again (such as after upgrading a token connector) in order to re-initialize the list of methods supported for each operation?

+Do we need to support custom interfaces for factory contracts/pool creation methods?
+The current proposal deals only with dynamic signatures for mint/burn/transfer/approval, whereas pool creation continues to rely on a single hard-coded ABI, usually called `create(...)`.

 Can we allow a user to inject supported method signatures via API without changing the signature map in the connector source code?
 This would also imply a way for them to specify